emojidex/slate/source/includes/_api.md

 page | integer | page number
 detailed | bool | returns extra information such as upstream asset checksums[md5] when true

+*Return Data*

+┏emoji: an array of emoji
+┃┣code: the :code: of the emoji
+┃┣moji: the character code of the emoji (null when emoji is not a standard character)
+┃┣unicode: the unicode ID of the emoji (null when emoji is not a standard character)
+┃┣category: the category the emoji is contained in
+┃┣tags: an array of tags the emoji is registered under (an empty array [] if none)
+┃┣link: a URL associated with the emoji (null when no link is registered or active)
+┃┣base: the code of the emoji this emoji is based off of (code of this emoji if not a variant)
+┃┣variants: an array of variants of this emoji
+┃┗score: the score of the emoji
+┗meta: meta data about this collection
+　┣count: the count of emoji [limit] contained in this response
+　┣total_count: the total count emoji in this collection available on the server
+　┗page: the current page of the collection

 ## Newest emoji